amaana05/-9.9-Book-Store-Website/README.md

 # $99 Book Store Website
-is a project I created for web development course work in a day with simple HTML, CSS and JS.<br?>
+is a project I created in a day with simple HTML, CSS and JS.<br>

 All the images used in the project are taken by myself and belong to me.<br>